DanDWB/DanDWB/README.md

 #### DevTool + OSS Enthusiast
 ![DevTool Enthusiast](gitba.jpg)

-I'm Daniel Bailey, a tech enthusiast currently enrolled in CS50 to broaden my depth of knowledge and truly relate to the engineers I talk to on a daily basis.
-I'm currently working with C to fight the challenges of cs50!
-Previously I have dabbled in HTML, CSS, and fractional amounts of JS (Find the website I made below 😊) To contact me, my LinkedIn profile is best :)
+I'm Daniel Bailey, a tech enthusiast currently working at the amazing company that is GRAFANA!!!.
+I'm always trying to improve my technical knowledge, and would appreciate any suggestions!
+Previously I have dabbled in HTML, CSS, and fractional amounts of JS and C (Find the website I made below 😊) To contact me, my LinkedIn profile is best :)

 Skills: HTML / CSS / C (soon) / Technical Recruitment / Sales